 So what monitor am I using?

-Choosing the right monitor is obviously very important for this, and the overriding criteria are weight and volume – you won’t be carrying a heavy, top-of-the-range 27” or 30” graphics monitor with you.
-In fact, it’s the cheap, bottom-of-the-range 19” monitors that you will be choosing from.
+Choosing the right monitor is obviously very important for this, and the overriding criteria are weight and volume – you won’t be carrying a heavy, top-of-the-range 27” or 30” graphics monitor with you – it’s the cheap, bottom-of-the-range, 18”-19”-20” monitors that you will be choosing from.
 Mine is an Acer, which cost me less that AU$100.
 Mostly it’s only 14mm thick, with a thicker (37mm) area at the middle of the bottom edge for the stand, the electronics, and the connections.
 The bare monitor weighs 1.65kg, and with the base attached it weighs 1.9kg.
 There’s also a little power supply which weighs another 150 grams.
 That’s more than you’d want to add to your carry-on luggage, but it’s still pretty light.

-The current equivalent monitor to mine is the Acer E1900HQ 18.5" LCD monitor, which weighs 1.83 kg, and which you can buy from Officeworks in Australia for AU$94 at the time of writing.
+At the time of writing, the current equivalent monitor to mine is an Acer E1900HQ 18.5" LCD monitor, which weighs 1.83 kg, and which you could buy from Officeworks in Australia for AU$94.
 Most other monitor manufacturers make a similar product in the 2-3 kg range.

 Packing the monitor